truenas/documentation/content/SCALE/SCALETutorials/Credentials/Certificates/CertificatesSCALE.md

 To import a certificate, first select **Import Certificate** as the **Type** and name the certificate.

-Next, if the CSR exists on your SCALE system, select **CSR exists on this system** and then select the CSR.
+Next, if the CSR exists on your TrueNAS system, select **CSR exists on this system** and then select the CSR.

 Copy/paste the certificate and private Keys into their fields, and enter and confirm the passphrase for the certificate if one exists.